JIC1444/PPI-GNN/README.md

 Epoch: 198, Loss: 0.1199, Val: 0.5417, Test: 0.5474
 Epoch: 199, Loss: 0.1198, Val: 0.5461, Test: 0.5523

-## Observations and potential improvements
+## Observations
 The loss actually starts out at a relatively low value and decreases by about 33%.
+This is a good start!

-The validation and the test accuracies increase by 0.15, this is a good start but not quite satisfactory, ending up at an accuracy of just 55%.
+The validation and the test accuracies increase by 0.15, this is also a good start but not quite satisfactory, ending up at an accuracy of just 55%.

-Let us plot the graph of the loss and val/test accuracy to see either if the model converged and cannot improve anymore, or if it simply needs more training time with the current parameter values.

-To determine if the model is overfitting or underfitting we can use the values of the training and validation loss.
-If the validation loss is high but the training loss is low, this is a sign of overfitting (since it shows that the model does well on seen data, but fails to generalise and predict new data).
+To determine if the model is **overfitting or underfitting** we can use the values of the training and validation loss.
+If the validation loss is _high_ but the training loss is _low_, this is a sign of overfitting (since it shows that the model does well on seen data, but fails to generalise and predict new data).
 If both loss values are similarly high and static, this indicates underfitting (the model does not effectivley capture any of the relationships in the data).

+If we apply these rules, then it seems that the model could be underfitting, due to the low F1 accuracy score in the test and the limited movement

+If you made it this far, then congrats - you have just created your first Graph Neural Network architecture!

+## Extensions
+**Extension 1**: How could the parameters be modified to improve the performance?

+**Extension 2**: How could the model be modified to no longer underfit to the data?
+_Hint: think about how a model can recognise more complex patterns when increasing layers_